peterldowns/wwikt/README.md

 **5/2 16:11** It's not just me, [NPM is down](https://github.com/isaacs/npm/issues/2409).
 Good to see that I'm not just *really* bad at node.js.
 It really stinks that this happened right as I started trying to do a code sprint.
 I'll try again tomorrow.

-**5/2/ 17:34** Finally got express installed.
+**5/2 17:34** Finally got express installed.
 I took a long break and then came back after the NPM people fixed the server.

+**5/2 18:51** Took a long break for dinner.
+Decided to put up the express demo app on dotcloud and get it all working and then seriously work on this tomorrow.
+Should be fun!
+I'm excited about building something cool again.
+This is definitely different than Python, which I'm pretty comfortable with, but I like this.
+Some of the Jade templating syntax still seems strange to me.
+I'm also still not onfident I understand what's going on with all of the `app.use()` code.